Navid107/MDB-backend/README.md

 ## Front-end Integration

-To integrate with your front-end React application, use EmailJS directly on the client side:
+To integrate with your front-end React application, use EmailJS directly on the client side to send both emails:

 ```javascript
 import emailjs from '@emailjs/browser';